-When you drive the secondary roads around Vermont, you can still see leftover devastation from Tropical Storm Irene, even after seven years.
+When you drive the secondary roads around Vermont, you can still see leftover devastation from Tropical Storm Irene, even after ten years.
 In my town of Brattleboro, the Whetstone Brook tapped into its superpowers on August 22, 2011.
 Just down hill from my house, it took out part of a concrete bridge by hurling tree trunks at it.
 Then, it sped away to turn sharp to the east and hurtle toward the downtown and the waiting Connecticut River.

 At that sharp turn it should have been able to overflow its banks and reach its flood plain, a fifteen-acre flat ground that Nature built to dissipate the energy of a once-in-a-hundred-years rain storm.
 But it couldn’t.
 It couldn’t leave its own stream bed.
 It was prevented by a 300-yard-long berm that the owners of a lumber yard had built a while ago.
 Blocked on its starboard, the river flipped angrily to the port side and accelerated and grew higher, taking out half of Williams Street, flooding basements and first floors, carrying off half of a newly-restored barn (now called the Whetstone Arts Center), and aiming its increased destructive force toward some of Brattleboro’s most important signature buildings.